 The Board of Directors

-The next meeting of the Board of Directors of Papworth Hospital NHS Foundation Trust will be held in public on Thursday, 28 April 2016, from 11.15am in the Upper Lecture Theatre, Papworth Hospital, Papworth Everard, Cambridge CB23 3RE.
+The next meeting of the Board of Directors of Papworth Hospital NHS Foundation Trust will be held in public on Thursday, 30 June 2016, from 10:30am in the Learning Centre, Papworth Hospital, Papworth Everard, Cambridge CB23 3RE.

 Please call the Corporate Affairs Department on 01480 364240 if you plan to attend.

 Agendas, past meeting minutes, papers and dates for future meetings can be viewed here.

 We have leadership and governance structures in place, all of which strengthen our capacity to improve services for our patients.

 The Trust is led by a Board of Directors which is made up of executive and non-executive members.

 Each non-executive director is a member of the local community and is appointed to bring their personal qualities and experience to the board.